John Barnett (whistleblower): Retirement

 According to Barnett's family, Barnett's doctor stated that the job-related stress would cause Barnett a heart attack unless he quit.
 He retired in 2017.

 In 2019, he came forward to discuss numerous malpractices of Boeing with British broadcaster BBC, including overworking employees and not providing proper maintenance to aircraft.
 In 2019, Barnett appeared in a New York Times article raising additional quality issues at his former facility, speaking about the metal shavings.
 Boeing subsequently denied his allegations.
 However, a 2017 review by the FAA had upheld several of Barnett's concerns: it was discovered that over 50 "non-conforming" plane components in the facility were considered missing as their location could not be found.

 In 2021, after a four-years-long investigation, OSHA closed the whistleblower complaint in favor of Boeing.
 Barnett and his lawyers appealed the decision and amended the lawsuit, claiming the firm had "undermined his career because he had raised safety concerns at the Charleston plant".
 His attorney, Robert Turkewitz, criticized the effectiveness of whistleblower court systems because they do not have the power to subpoena documents from defendants.
 In December 2021, the United States Senate Committee on Commerce, Science, and Transportation released a whistleblower report determining that the FAA failed to administer adequate oversight to address concerns from Boeing and FAA whistleblowers.
 Boeing had settled a criminal charge with the United States Department of Justice in September that year for conspiracy to defraud the government regarding fatal design flaws in the Maneuvering Characteristics Augmentation System of the 737 Max.

 Barnett was featured in the 2022 Netflix documentary Downfall: The Case Against Boeing.
+A sequel focusing on his death Freefall: A Reckoning for Boeing has been released in August 2026.

 In early 2024, Barnett issued further warnings regarding Boeing's work culture and vehicle safety following Alaska Airlines Flight 1282, in which a door was blown out.